EdgarsLiepa/CoV_sequnce_analysis/README.md

 ## Description

+!!
+IMPORTANT !!

+**Curently this repository is under development and might not have all needed files and examples.**

 - Download SARS-Cov-2 variant mutation data
 - Load and process predicted epitope data tables for B-cell, T-cell data (MHC-I and MHC-II) and structural data.
 - Add to B-cell and T-cel data tables structural and mutation data.